 A holistic concept has been used since time immemorial and is well rooted in various fields, primarily being used to achieve scientific goals.
 Nowadays, the holistic approach serves not only the complex sciences but also average businesses, when proposing a comprehensive look at an organization, analysing where employees are most effective, business domain(s), customers, processes, systems, change initiatives, etc.

-Business Analysis Core Concept is just the holistic concept in another guise, and helps to assess and resolve issues within a particular business.
+Business Analysis Core Concept is just the holistic concept in another guise, within a digital transformation framework, and helps to assess and resolve issues within a particular business.

 The Business Analysis Core Concept Model TM (BACCMTM) is a conceptual framework.
 It encompasses what business analysis is and what it means to those groups performing business analysis tasks, regardless of perspective, industry, methodology, or level in the organization.